Tuition and Scholarships

 Student Health Insurance: Tuition does not include required Student Health Insurance.
 For more information, please visit Student Health Promotion Services

-Please complete the scholarship essay portion of the application and address your unique qualifications for these awards.
+The USF School of Management offers a number of partial-tuition scholarships to its Master of Public Administration applicants.
+Please complete the scholarship statement portion of the application and address your unique qualifications for these awards.
+Please contact us for more information.

 This scholarship is awarded to select MPA students that show exceptional leadership in government service and community management.